MinliLiao/DSN25-AE/README.md

 cd AE_scripts
 bash dependencies.sh
 ```
-Note that the default available version may not work directly for python (we used version 3.8, 3.10 did not work), scons (we used version 4.1.0, 4.5.2 did not work) and gcc/g++ (we used version 12.3.0, 13.3.0 did not work).
-We used anaconda to install the older versions of python and scons.
+Note that this script will attempt to install gcc/g++ version 12, but older versions may work as well.
+Also note that the default available version may not work directly for python (we used version 3.8, 3.10 did not work) and scons (we used version 4.1.0, 4.5.2 did not work).
+We used conda to install the older versions of python and scons, see the `AE_scripts/conda_env_setup.sh` script on installing and creating an environment with miniconda.

 To build SPECspeed 2017 place your ISO file in the root directory of this artifact with filename ending in .iso, then in the `AE_scripts` directory:
 ```